8 Steps to Create a Better Bot

 Even in digital terms, chatbots, or bots, are new.
-There aren’t a lot of here’s-how-you-do-it-right pieces out there.
+There aren’t a lot of how-to-make-a-bot resources out there.

-We wrote this list to get you started on your first project.
+We wrote this list to get you started as you create your first bot.
 We’re assuming that you’re building a reasonably basic information-seeking bot (like a weather bot) or, more likely, a transactional bot that provides simple answers to straightforward questions:

 1. Find a true use case

 Predicting the weather is great, and it has value.
 There are lots of fun bots out there, too.
 If you want your mind blown, try Mitxsuku.
 Dad Bot is pretty fun, too.
 But, unless you’re shooting for a Turing Award, bots that most frequently go viral identify a problem and solve it.

 Work at a company that gets too many support calls?
 Write a proof-of-concept bot that helps customers find answers.

 Cycling fan?
 Then you know how hard it is to stay up-to-date with lesser-known races.
 Write a bot that provides race updates.